Skip to content

 Ultralytics Settings

-The Ultralytics library provides a powerful settings management system to enable fine-grained control over your experiments.
-By making use of the SettingsManager housed within the ultralytics.utils module, users can readily access and alter their settings.
-These are stored in a JSON file in the environment user configuration directory, and can be viewed or modified directly within the Python environment or via the Command-Line Interface (CLI).
+The Ultralytics library includes a SettingsManager for fine-grained control over experiments, allowing users to access and modify settings easily.
+Stored in a JSON file within the environment's user configuration directory, these settings can be viewed or modified in the Python environment or via the Command-Line Interface (CLI).

 Inspecting Settings

-To gain insight into the current configuration of your settings, you can view them directly:
+To view the current configuration of your settings:

 View settings

-You can use Python to view your settings.
-Start by importing the settings object from the ultralytics module.
-Print and return settings using the following commands:
+Use Python to view your settings by importing the settings object from the ultralytics module.
+Print and return settings with these commands:

 from ultralytics import settings